top of page

 Hamish Barton

 Nathan is an expert at windy links, rolling fairways, fast greens, burnt wire like rough, dry hard fairways, tight sandy lies, running balls into greens and the Texas wedge.
-I don't think Nathan has played Hoebridge.
+I don't think Nathan has played Thorndon Park.

 For a number of years now Hamish has proved himself in the scrum, in a ruck and has never been afraid to put up a challenge for the ball.
 The golf club secretary has put his membership on hold until his course etiquette improves.